supojs/supojs/docs/index.md

 ## Services

 SupoJS has a file-system based dependency injection.
-It will inject the service with the same **name** as the paramerter after removing "." and "-" and transforming to camel case.
+It will inject the service with the same **name** as the paramerter after removing "." and "-" (case is ignored).

 **Types are ignored!!
 Only param name is used**